xli/xli.github.io/_posts/2015-08-28-visibility-is-opportunity.md

 {% endhighlight %}

 The `sleep 1` code above caused build slept about 40+ minutes in total.
+Changing `sleep 1` to `sleep 0.1` fixed problem.

+Although there was no big bottleneck found, I was able to list and fix a handful small bottlenecks.
-After fixed about 15 small bottlenecks, our **build time reduced to 45 minutes**.
+Our **build time reduced to 45 minutes**, and became more stable.

-Build infrastructure performance improvement
+**You're on the right track when you're improving visibility of the problem detials.
+It can be hard.
+But hard work pays off.**

+Detail can lead you to the truth.
 ==================

-Recently, our build became unstable (more random failures) and longer (1 hour).
+Recently, our build became unstable (more random failures) and longer (1 hour) again.
 I got time to look into build performance again.
 My teammate [Jeff Norris] noticed it was too slow when running selenium test on build VM.
 I realized we had not paid attention to our VM performance.